RonnieThong-Octopus8/CiviCRM-Extensions/README.md

 **Clone the Repository**:

-ruby
-Copy code
-git clone https://github.com/yourusername/civicrm-extensions.git /path/to/civicrm/extensions/
+git clone https://github.com/RonnieThong-Octopus8/CiviCRM-Extensions.git /path/to/civicrm/extensions/

 **Enable the Extensions**:

 Log in to your CiviCRM instance as an administrator.
 Navigate to Administer > System Settings > Extensions.
 Locate the extensions you wish to enable and click "Install" next to each one.

 **Configure the Extensions**:

 After installation, configure the extensions as needed.
 This may involve setting up API keys, defining groups, or setting notification preferences.
 For configuration options, navigate to Administer > Customize Data and Screens > CiviCRM Extensions.

 ## Updating Extensions
 ### Pull the Latest Changes

-If you’ve cloned this repository, you can update your local copy by running:
+If you’ve cloned this repository, you can update your local copy by running: git pull origin main

-css
-Copy code
-git pull origin main
 ### Reinstall or Refresh the Extension
 Navigate to Administer > System Settings > Extensions.
 Click "Uninstall" next to the extension you wish to update, then reinstall it.
 Alternatively, you can refresh the extension without uninstalling it.

 ## Contributing
 If you’d like to contribute to this repository, please fork the repository, make your changes, and submit a pull request.
 Contributions to improve functionality, fix bugs, or add new features are always welcome.

 ## License
 This repository is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
 For more information, questions, or support, please contact:

 **Your Name**